PROG7314-A-Team/ForkIt/README.md

 - **Mobile Development**: Native Android features including biometrics and health tracking
 - **Testing & Quality Assurance**: Comprehensive test coverage and documentation
 - **Software Architecture**: MVVM pattern with clean separation of concerns

+## Development Tools & AI Assistance

+This application was developed using **Cursor AI** as an integrated development environment and coding assistant.
+Cursor's AI-powered features were utilized throughout the development process for:

+- **Boiler Plate Code Generation**: Assisting with boilerplate code
+- **Debugging Support**: Identifying and resolving code issues and errors
+- **Architecture Guidance**: Providing recommendations for best practices and design patterns
+- **Documentation**: Helping generate comprehensive code comments and documentation
+- **Testing**: Assisting with test case development and coverage optimization

 ## Documentation